xanderlewis/tosh/README.md

 Can be combined: `-dv`, for example.
 These options are also adjustable via environment variables; run `env` from within tosh to have a look.

 Type `help` to see some more info.

+## Features
+- traverse the filesystem with `cd`
+- run commands and pass them arguments with the usual syntax (including quotes)
+- custom prompt string (with formatting, and optional rainbow colours!)
+- filename globbing (`*` and `?` metacharacters)
+- inline recursive command substitution (execution in a subshell)
+- control behaviour with tosh-specific environment variables
+- history file in a chosen location
+- read commands from a file (i.e. execute shell scripts)

+## Coming soon
+- pipes
+- I/O redirection (to and from files)
+- config files
+- environment variable substitution and editing

+I wanted to include other nice features like *tab completion, up arrow to browse history, live completion suggestion of paths/filenames, etc.*, but since this requires unbuffered access to the input stream it turns out not only to be highly platform-dependent but also particularly difficult on macOS.
+...but it must be possible with some more effort.